For current political commentary, see the daily political notes.

 Composting is a very useful practice, but it never occurs to me to do it.
 I guess I'm non compost mentis.

-We've all seen them with hearts, spades and maybe clubs, but not with the other suit.
+We've all seen slogans with hearts, spades and maybe clubs, but not with the other suit.
 Thus, here is my pledge not to gafiate: I won't ♦ane.

 Chinese gardens often have ponds filled with ornamental fish, and beautiful bridges over them.
 Watch out for those: if you stand on one, you can get carp-pool tunnel syndrome.

 Harvard is built on vector calculus: it has grad students, div students, and girl (curl) students.

 You can tell a Cantabridgian because everything he writes is too long.